jrbrayjr2006/rest-cloud-consumer-contract/README.md

 ### The Consumer

 This project uses Spring Feign to consume RESTful endpoints.
+See the repo for [Producer Contract Testing](https://github.com/jrbrayjr2006/rest-cloud-producer-contract).

 ## Testing